NS saturated and $\Delta_1$-definable: Peliminaries

 \subsection{Some results on Suslin trees}

 Suslin trees are one of the three coding techniques we will use during the proof.
-Recall that a set theoretic tree $(T, <)$ is a Suslin tree if it has height $\omega_1$ and no uncountable antichain.
+Recall that a set theoretic tree $(T, <)$ is a Suslin tree if it is a normal tree of height $\omega_1$ and no uncountable antichain.
+All the trees which appear in this paper will be normal, thus whenever we talk about trees it is implicitly assumed that these trees are normal.
 It is central for our needs to have a criterion which guarantees that a Suslin tree $S$ will remain Suslin after passing to a generic extension of the universe.
+Recall that for a forcing $\forceP$ and $M \prec H(\theta)$, a condition $q \in \forceP$ is $(M,\forceP)$-generic iff for every maximal antichain $A \subset \forceP$, $A \in M$, it is true that $ A \cap M$ is predense below $q$.
 The key fact is the following (see \cite{Miyamoto2} for the case where $\forceP$ is proper) \begin{Lemma} Let $T$ be a Suslin tree, $S \subset \omega_1$ stationary and $\forceP$ an $S$-proper poset.
 Let $\theta$ be a sufficiently large cardinal.
 Then the following are equivalent: \begin{enumerate} \item $\Vdash_{\forceP} T$ is Suslin

 \item if $M \prec H_{\theta}$ is countable, $\eta = M \cap \omega_1 \in S$, and $\forceP$ and $T$ are in $M$, further if $p \in \forceP \cap M$, then there is a condition $q<p$ such that for every condition $t \in T_{\eta}$, $(q,t)$ is $(M, \forceP \times T)$-generic. \end{enumerate}